Zhouyiy/17645GroupProjectTeamA/movieRecommend/model/rate-prediction/report_alternative_scenario.md

 ![feature_size](./images/feature_size.png)

 The sizes of these models do not rely on the number of samples we have in our dataset.
-Only when the number of feature reaches around 1500 will the model size of the linear regression could possibly exceeds the size of the random forest model, which is very unlikely possible in this situation.
+Only when the number of feature reaches around 1500 will the model size of the linear regression possibly exceed the size of the random forest model; which is very unlikely in this situation.
 So generally the size of the linear regression model is much smaller than the size of the random forest model.

 ## interpretability

 Both of these models have good interpretability.
-However, we argue that linear regression has an even better interpretability compared to random forest.
+However, we argue that linear regression has better interpretability compared to random forest.
 First, for low-dimension data, linear regression can be used to produce intuitive visualizations by scattering the data points and drawing a line.
 This really helps stakeholders who do not have much machine learning background to easily grasp the meaning.
 Second, each parameter in linear regression has a very clear relationship with one of the features.
 You can even tell how much popularity increase or decrease you can expect if you tune one of the movie features.
 Third, if you have a large random forest with deep trees, the interpretability of this model may decrease a lot compared to a single decision tree.

 ## Recommendation